A Short History

 Helensburgh took on a more permanent character with the discovery of coal in 1884 by Charles Harper.
 Charles, until his death at the mine in 1888, played a big part in the development of the town.
 He is credited with naming the town after his daughter Helen.
 There is still debate over this question as quite a few of the oldies claim the town was named after Helensburgh in Scotland.
 The Primary school still holds the British flag sent to the town from Helensburgh Scotland early last century, and a number of associations had links with their sister community in Scotland.
 There is though a difference in pronunciation.
 The Australian Helensburgh is pronounced "berg" rather than "bura".
-The second doctor in the town, who practiced from 1910 till 1945, Dr. Cox, would always correct people, often at public meetings, with the "correct" pronunciation.
+Dr F. H. Cox who practiced from 1910 till 1942 would always correct people, often at public meetings, with the "correct" pronunciation.
 From the back of the hall all could hear him growl "bura".

-The town doctor who proceeded Dr. Cox, was Dr. Parkes.
-He was brought to the town by the Metropolitan mine management, in consultation with the union, for the care of the miners.
+When the mine commenced operations in 1888, it and the new township of Helensburgh did not have a resident doctor to look after medical needs.
+A doctor at Bulli, Dr Sturt, visited Helensburgh once a week and was “on call” for emergencies, though attending them was often delayed, as he had to travel by train from Bulli to Helensburgh.
+Dr Sturt suggested the recruitment of a resident “medical practitioner” for the mine and town.
+This suggestion was taken up and an advertisement subsequently placed in the Sydney Morning Herald in the spring of 1989.
+It was reported at the time that 18 people applied for the position which was won by Dr. Richard Trindall from Campbell’s Hill, Maitland.
+Dr Trindall’s stay was short-lived.
+His position was re-advertised in August 1891 resulting in the appointment of Dr John Malcolm in 1892.
+Four years later, action was again underway to find a replacement doctor – amid considerable angst and debate in the town.
+Over the next 15 years, resident doctors came and went.
+Dr Joseph Park from 1898 to 1903 and Dr William Kerr from 1903 to 1910.
+On 29 June 1910, the Sydney Morning Herald reported the appointment of Dr Cox.
 For serious injuries requiring hospitalisation, there was an ambulance station with a hand cart up from the original Post Office Shop next to where the Band Hall was later constructed.
 The injured were taken to the railway station on the hand cart and then to hospital.
 The miners soon organised a hospital fund which they paid into each week to cover hospitalisation.
 Dr Cox built his mine surgery in Robertson Street, next to his home.
-After his death from stomach cancer, Dr Condon set up a practice in town, building a home on the corner of Walker and Lilyvale Streets.
+After Dr Cox's death from stomach cancer, Dr Condon set up a practice in town, building a home on the corner of Walker and Lilyvale Streets.
 He stayed about 3 years and then sold the practice and home to Dr Gardiner who stayed a further 4 years.
 Dr Hickson then took over the practice and built a combined Doctor's and Dentist's surgery on the land next door, the original site of the Paragon hall.
-He stayed about 8 years, selling his practice, home and surgery to Dr Crossley Meates who still practices in town to this day (2008).
+He stayed about 8 years, selling his practice, home and surgery to Dr Crossley Meates who still practices in town to this day (2014).

 In 1886 Charles Harper organised a petition for a post office.
 This was unsuccessful as it was felt that Gibson's saddle mail service between Cawley and Otford was quite sufficient.
 The town centre developed on the plateau above the mine.
 It consisted initially of tents and humpies.
 Charles fought side by side with his workers for better conditions, a school, hotel and miner's cottages, but all was slow in coming.